MetPX/Sundew/doc/man/pxFilter.1.rst

    that contains parenthesis.
 The enclosed derived filename parts are concatenated with "_" forming a routing key

 4- use **routingTable** to set the routing table file.
-The default is pxRouting.conf and it must be located in $PXROOT/etc. The resulting possible keys from (3) must be defined in the routing table file with the filters/clients/transceivers and priority.
-Ex.: key CHART_GIF client1,client2 3
+The default is p**outing.conf and it must be located in $P**OOT/etc. The resulting possible keys from (3) must be defined in the routing table file with the filters/clients/transceivers and priority.
+Ex.: key CH**T_GIF client1,client2 3

 Some filters may want to feed a receiver.
 The option **feed** must than be used.
 Ex.: feed receiver_name_2